 November is the perfect time to start a tradition of gratitude in your family.

-For the last few years, our family created our very own gratitude tree together.
+For the last few years, our family has created our very own gratitude tree together.
 This helps us to take a few moments each day to focus on those things that we’re thankful for in our lives.

 I love this project because it can be so versatile!
 Most years, our gratitude tree is just a few sticks in a jar.